-endix I: Financial Accountability I- .
-3: Payment (6 of 7) • Retention of Payments.
-Section 1903(a)(1) provides that Federal matching funds are only available for ures made by states for services under the approved waiver.
-Select one: Pro viders receive and retain 100 percent of the amount claimed to CMS for waiver services.
-Pro viders are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
-Spe cify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state endix I: Financial Accountability I- 3: Payment (7 of 7) g.
-Addition nal Payment Arrangements i.
-V Voluntary Reassignment of Payments to a Governmental Agency.
-Select one: No. The state does not provide that providers may voluntarily reassign their right to direct payment to a governmental agency.
+Describe the recoupment proces. s: ppendix I: Financial Accountab ility I-3: Payment (6 of 7) tion 1903(a)(1) provides that Federal matching funds are only available for ces under the approved waiver.
+Select one: Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
+Providers are paid by a managed d care entity (or entities) that is paid a monthly capitated payment.
+Specify whether the monthly cap itated payment to managed care entities is reduced or returned in part to the state. ppendix I: Financial Accountab ility I-3: Payment (7 of 7) g.
+Additional Payment Arrangements i.
+Voluntary Reassignment of P Payments to a Governmental Agency.
+Select one: No. The state does to a governmental d not provide that providers may voluntarily reassign their right to direct payments agency.
 Yes.
-Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR $\S447.10(e)$.
-Specify the governmental agency (or agencies) to which reassignment may be made.
+Providers may provided in 42 CFK voluntarily reassign their right to direct payments to a governmental agency as \mathbb{R} §447.10(e).
+Specify the governmental d agency (or agencies) to which reassignment may be made.